What is the AIDS Trust of Australia?

 Australia’s response has been characterised by great skill, great resolve and great generousity.
 Committed and enduring relationships between governments, civil society, the private sector and affected communities have delivered ever-improving care and support for those living with HIV.
 Effective awareness, education, prevention and research programs have resulted in a country of remarkably low HIV prevalence.

-Yet HIV is still here; and as HIV in the Australian community evolves, the relationships that have guided success become more important.
-Now more people than ever in Australia are living with HIV.
-There are 21 new diagnoses for HIV every week.
+Yet HIV is still here; there are 21 new diagnoses for HIV every week.
 Around 25,000 people now live with diagnosed HIV.
 It is estimated that a further 20% – 30% of this number live undiagnosed.
 Sector modelling out to 2020 suggests that without increased investment, the prevalence of HIV in Australia will be concerning and in some cases alarming.

 Since 1987, the AIDS Trust of Australia has distributed over $7.5m to more than 215 projects, some large, some small, relating directly to HIV.
 The work of the sector is diverse, reflecting the needs of individual communities throughout the country.
 As well as augmenting existing projects that deliver care and support to those living with HIV, these days we work on national projects that address emerging concerns in HIV transmission and are prevention focused.